 To help isolate runtime errors when building and testing a snap, a snap can be installed using developer mode.

 To install a snap in developer mode, use the

 When a snap is installed with developer mode, violations against a snap’s security policy are permitted to proceed but logged via journald.

-The easiest way to check for snap policy violations is to search the logs for audit:
+The easiest way to find and fix policy violations is to use the

 $ sudo journalctl --since=yesterday | grep audit